Argentina: Rise of the modern nation

 In 1930, Yrigoyen was ousted from power by the military led by José Félix Uriburu.
-Although Argentina remained among the fifteen richest countries until mid-century, this coup d'état marks the start of the steady economic and social decline that pushed the country back into underdevelopment.
+Although Argentina remained among the fifteen richest countries until mid-century, this coup d'état marked the start of the steady economic and social decline that pushed the country back into underdevelopment.

-Uriburu ruled for two years; then Agustín Pedro Justo was elected in a fraudulent election, and signed a controversial treaty with the United Kingdom.
+Uriburu ruled for two years; then Agustín Pedro Justo was elected in a fraudulent election and signed a controversial treaty with the United Kingdom.
 Argentina stayed neutral during World War II, a decision that had full British support but was rejected by the United States after the attack on Pearl Harbor.
 In 1943 a military coup d'état led by General Arturo Rawson toppled the constitutional government of Ramón Castillo.
-Under pressure from the United States, later Argentina declared war on the Axis Powers (on 27 March 1945, roughly a month before the end of World War II in Europe).
+Under pressure from the United States, Argentina declared war on the Axis Powers on 27 March 1945, roughly a month before the end of World War II in Europe.

 During the Rawson dictatorship a relatively unknown military colonel named Juan Perón was named head of the Labour Department.
 Perón quickly managed to climb the political ladder, being named defence minister in 1944.
 Being perceived as a political threat by rivals in the military and the conservative camp, he was forced to resign in 1945, and was arrested days later.
 He was finally released under mounting pressure from both his base and several allied unions.
 He later became president after a landslide victory over the UCR in the 1946 general election as the Labour candidate.